 There be concerns about what people call ‘dual-use’

 that’s using an e-cigarette and smoking as well.
 And part of the concern is that maybe they just end up with more nicotine or more toxins than they would otherwise get.
-But the evidence to date shows that actually that’s not what happens.
+But the evidence to date shows that actually, that’s not what happens.

 When you look at the nicotine intake, for example, from people who are using an e-cigarette and smoking at the same time, then it’s roughly the same as it was when people are smoking.

-But of course they’re getting some of that nicotine from an e-cigarette, so they’re not with that nicotine, getting the levels of toxins they would have got from their cigarettes.
+But of course, they’re getting some of that nicotine from an e-cigarette, so they’re not with that nicotine, getting the levels of toxins they would have got from their cigarettes.

 The most effective way of quitting is to use a medication

 I think where e-cigarettes come in is their popularity they’re there for people who don’t necessarily want to get that kind of support.
-They just want to go out to a shop and buy product which they can use to stop smoking without seeing a health professional.
+They just want to go out to a shop and buy a product which they can use to stop smoking without seeing a health professional.

-Vaping and e-cig aren’t really a medication.
+Vaping and e-cigs aren’t really a medication

 They’re not for people who consider themselves ill and they’re not usually taken in a medical setting.
-They’re consumer products, they’re designed to be fun and interesting to use they have lots of opportunities for personalising the experience; you can choose your own flavour.
+They’re consumer products, they’re designed to be fun and interesting to use they have lots of opportunities for personalizing the experience; you can choose your own flavour.

-They replace many of the things that cigarettes do like being able to use them at a certain time of day that you like, or the hand to mouth mouth movement.
+They replace many of the things that cigarettes do like being able to use them at a certain time of day that you like or the hand to mouth movement.
 So what they’re doing is recreating a lot of the smoking experience and how you feel about it but without all the harm.

 Some people say that the advent of electronic cigarettes is re normalising tobacco smoking.
-So we see people using these devices and it’s making smoking a more normal again.
+So we see people using these devices and it’s making smoking more normal again.